 One of the best methods to identify Up-selling and Cross-selling opportunities is to use White Space Analysis.
 It involves identifying new sales opportunities within existing customer accounts.
 How does it work?
 By leveraging the best decision-making weapon that the digital age has given us - Data.

 White Space Mapping provides deep insights into customer behaviors and buying trends such as the products purchased, additional demands, factors influencing sales, and more.
-With a quantitative approach, this gives you a tangible framework to identify gaps between products and services that your customers have already bought from you and the ones that you can possibly sell to them.
+A quantitative approach gives you a tangible framework to identify gaps between products and services that your customers have already bought from you and the ones that you can sell to them.

 3. Make Customized Recommendations for a Win-Win Scenario